-On early attempts, SpaceX did not commit to using a ship to try and catch fairings.
+On early recovery attempts, SpaceX did not commit to using a ship to try and catch the fairing.
 To test, adapt and improve the parafoil guidance system, different ships were sent downrange to monitor the success of the procedure and then, if possible, haul the fairings from the water and bring them back to land for analysis.
 SpaceX started doing this in 2016 using a ship by the name of GO Searcher.

-Early recovery attempts by GO Searcher did not prove very successful.
+Initial attempts by GO Searcher did not prove very successful.
 It took 4 missions for the ship to manage to return anything to land.
 During the 4th attempt (SES-10) the ship recovered 2 sizeable chunks of fairing debris but nothing more, suggesting a failure with the parafoil or rapid destruction once the fairing was floating on the ocean surface.

-Fairing Recovery Attempts
+Fairing Recovery Missions

 SpaceX has been sending ships downrange since 2016 to attempt recovery of payload fairings, with varying success.
 We’ve collated a list of all these attempts and their outcomes.

-GO Ms. Tree (Previously Mr. Steven)
+GO Ms. Tree

 GO Ms. Tree is a fast, highly maneuverable vessel that was chartered by SpaceX in 2017 to support their fairing recovery program.
 The ship has been heavily modified by SpaceX so that it now has a large net structure designed to catch fairing halves as they descend.

 GO Ms. Tree successfully caught a fairing half for the first time during the STP-2 mission on June 25th, 2019.
-The fairing recovery zone for the mission was at a record distance of 1350km downrange.
+The fairing recovery zone for the mission was at a record distance of 1,350 km downrange.
 The weather was excellent and the ship was successful in catching a fairing half for the first time.
 The fairing half was lowered from the net and delivered back to Port Canaveral for processing and potential re-use in the future.